 Step 5 ~ Add Your Dishes and Serving Pieces

 Now is the time to add dishes for your individual plate settings.
 Your menu will determine what dishes you need: salad plates, dinner plates, bread and butter plates, dessert plates.

-I bought the green Thanksgiving plates years ago at Tuesday Morning.
-Bringing them out every year is a tradtion.
+I bought these green Thanksgiving plates years ago at Tuesday Morning.
+Bringing them out every year is a tradition.
 I also have a large platter and a serving dish.

-In my vision for this outdoor Thanksgiving table, we would serve the meal buffet style from the island in our kitchen.
+In my vision for this outdoor Thanksgiving table, we would serve the meal buffet-style from the island in our kitchen.
 Therefore, I didn’t need serving pieces for the table.
-I also decided not to use bread and butter plates.
+I also decided that the size of our table did not allow for bread and butter plates.

 I love this Thanksgiving set of dishes.

 When dining outdoors, I think it’s best to keep the items on the table to a minimum.

 Here’s where you can bring in the elegance factor to a casual table setting.
 I love using our sterling silver in a casual setting.
 It always makes a meal special.

 This pattern is Buttercup by Gorham and I love it.
 Fortunately, we inherited twelve place settings from Sweet Shark’s mother.

 Just like with dishes, your menu will determine what silverware you need.
 I just put out the dinner fork and knife to make the table simple.
 At dessert time, I’ll bring out dessert forks.